thedigitalgarage/hawkular-client-python/README.md

 ```

-USER_TOKEN: the token of the user to access the metrics for the project.
+``{USER_TOKEN}``: the token of the user to access the metrics for the project.
 You will need to get this from the [OpenShift OAuth provider](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authentication.html#oauth).

 You can just run ``vagrant ssh`` in your terminal (Of course, You need to run the Vagrant machine with ``vagrant up``, first).
 This will SSH into a running Vagrant machine and give you access to a shell.

 After this, please login with 'oc login' as an authenticated user.
 You can use ``admin/admin`` for authenticated user credentials(Username/Password).
 For simple testing, if you are logged into 'oc' as an authenticated user, you can get this from 'oc whoami -t'.
 The string you get returned is a Bearer Token(USER_TOKEN).

-PROJECT_NAME: the name of the project you want to access metrics for.
+``{PROJECT_NAME}``: the name of the project you want to access metrics for.

-HAWKULAR_METRICS_HOSTNAME: this should correspond to the route's hostname for exposing the metrics service.
+``{HAWKULAR_METRICS_HOSTNAME}``: this should correspond to the route's hostname for exposing the metrics service.
 This is specified during the metrics install.
 Note that this requires that the router is installed and is configured to expose the service to whatever network you are trying to access this from.

 Now you can access all metrics for a project.